apache/doris-website/versioned_docs/version-2.1/lakehouse/lakehouse-overview.md

 When using Doris to access the data in the External Catalog, by default, it relies on Doris's own permission access management function.

-Along with the new Multi-Catalog feature, we also added privilege management at the Catalog level (See [Privilege Management](https://doris.apache.org/docs/2.0/admin-manual/privilege-ldap/user-privilege) for details).
+Along with the new Multi-Catalog feature, we also added privilege management at the Catalog level (See [Authentication and Authorization](../admin-manual/auth/authentication-and-authorization.md) for details).

 Users can also specify a custom authentication class through `access_controller.class`.
 For example, if you specify it as